FEMA Disaster Assistance

 6. You will need your state or county-issued picture ID to prove your identity.
 Minors will need to show their social security card, birth certificate, and their parent or guardian’s picture ID.

 7. You will need to prove that you lived in your home when the disaster happened.
 You can use your driver’s license, utility bills, credit card bills, bank statements, pay stubs, voter registration card, lease, or rent receipts to do this.
-The documents need to be unexpired and/or dated within 3 months of the disaster date and have one of the applicant’s exact names and the exact damaged address.
+The documents need to be unexpired and/or dated within 1 year of the disaster date and have one of the applicant’s exact names and the exact damaged address.

 8. You will need to prove that you own your home.
 Some things FEMA will accept as proof you own the home are your deed, mortgage statement, property tax bill or receipt, mobile home certificate of title or notarized bill of sale, or a will or similar legal document naming you owner.
 If you do not have any of these documents, FEMA might accept receipts for maintenance and repairs to the home before the storm.

 9. When the FEMA inspector contacts you, reply right away and plan for someone to be present during the inspection.
 Be ready to show the documents described above and have your list of losses ready.
-You will need to show them each damaged area or item or they will not be considered for benefits.
+You will need to show them each damaged area or item, or they will not be considered for benefits.

 10. If you haven’t heard from FEMA, call them.
 Don’t apply a second time because it will cause problems with your claim.
 If you are denied, you have 60 days to file a written appeal.
 We recommend you get legal assistance right away with any appeals.

-Types of FEMA Assistance
+FEMA Assistance and Benefits

-• Miscellaneous — reimbursement for the cost of buying and renting items used for repair or cleanup (like generators, chainsaws, and dehumidifiers)
+• Miscellaneous: Reimbursement for the cost of buying and renting items used for repair or cleanup (like generators, chainsaws, and dehumidifiers).